 In an accident between two motorists, it's often easy to assign negligence because the drivers are likely the only involved parties capable of any wrongdoing.
 Many people assume that this same logic applies to trucking accidents—but they would sometimes be wrong.
 Because commercial trucks are subject to safety regulations and industry standards, negligence in these crashes is not always assigned to those behind the wheel.

 After a commercial truck accident, authorities will conduct an investigation to determine the cause.
 When people have been hurt, it is up to legal counsel to monitor this investigation, collect all relevant evidence and testimony, and craft a compelling case for compensation.
-At the Law Offices of Stipe & Belote, our Oklahoma City commercial vehicle accident lawyers can provide this diligence and ensure that our clients' claim to compensation is compellingly put forth before the law.
+At the Law Offices of Stipe & Belote, our Oklahoma City truck accident lawyer can provide this diligence and ensure that our clients' claim to compensation is compellingly put forth before the law.